 While you can’t cure the disease naturally you can use a variety of natural ingredients to reduce the effect it has on your horse as well as to address some of the symptoms.

-- Antioxidants – Such as those found in berries will help to fight oxidative stress as wells help to boost the immune system.
+- Antioxidants – Such as those found in berries will help to fight oxidative stress as well as help to boost the immune system.

 - Adaptogens – Like antioxidants, plant adaptogens (such as those found in many herbs) will improve the body’s ability to deal with stress.